JCThomas4214/CassMask/README.md

     let event = events[i];
     let listener = createListener('Model:' + event, socket);

-    // the Emiter will listen for changes in the model ModelEvents.on(event, listener);
+    // the Emitter will listen for changes in the model ModelEvents.on(event, listener);
     // when a disconnect comes from the socket then remove the listener socket.on('disconnect', removeListener(event, listener));